• Skip to main content

 • olive oil: Olive oil is the perfect marinade base.
 I also use it to cook the shrimp in, but if you love your shrimp cooked in butter, add some to the pan before you put the shrimp in.

-• spices: chili powder, cumin, garlic powder, oregano, cayenne (and salt and pepper).
+• spices: chili powder, cumin, garlic powder, oregano, cayenne pepper (and salt and pepper).
 The cayenne is what adds the heat.
 Adjust it to your liking.
 More for a big spicy kick and less for a mild shrimp taco.

 • lime: freshly squeezed if possible